zhongjis/nix-config/README.md

 ## nix-darwin

 - [ ] docker is not working directly downloaded from nixpkgs. seems relate to docker-daemon is not running. right now is using brew to manage it
+- [ ] aerospace and sketchybar integration not working

 ## testing